Mendasp/NS2Plus/README.md

 Latest changes
 ==============
+- 15/10/2015
+	- Updated for Build 276.
+	- Removed NS2+ option to adjust map atmospherics intensity as it now available in vanilla.

 - 01/08/2015
 	- Fixed edge case where alien colored text would be faded when using disabled viewmodels and cloaking.
 	- Fixed minimap/commander highlight colors not being applied.